 a.
 The course set-up should be no harder than that used for club medal day competition.

 b.
 Where males and females may play against each other

 11.4.b.2.
-The overall length of the female course must be 80-85% of the overall length of the male course; and
+The overall length of the female course should be approximately 85% of the overall length of the male course; and

 11.4.b.3.
 The pars for each hole must be the same.

 12.1.
 Based on the number of entries, Country Districts will compete in Preliminary Rounds to determine the Country District that will progress through to join the three (3) Metropolitan Clubs in the semi-finals.
 The Country District team will be seeded number 4 for the semi-finals.